nlippok/P41Collaborators/README.md

 * Find above OCT image stacks corresponding to CTRL, ZnO and Fe3O4 - zebrafish brain samples.
 * Acquisitions that showed strong horizontal line artefacts were bandpass filtered to improve image quality.
 Line artefacts can arise due to multiple reflections from cover slip, petri dish, etc.
-* x_Microscope.png shows a microscope image of the sample for reference and correct orientation.
+* x_Microscope.png shows a microscope image of each sample for reference and correct orientation.

 ### Results